Transfer students may enroll at Wells in the fall or spring semester after completing at least one semester at another institution.

 Scholarships and Financial Aid

-Scholarships ranging in amounts from $10,000 to $15,000 per year are available to students who have completed an associate of art or science degree from an accredited institution.
-For more information, contact the Director of Transfer Admission at 1-800-952-9355 or send an email to firstname.lastname@example.org.
+Scholarships ranging in amounts from $5,000 to $15,000 per year are available for transfer students.
+Students who are members of Phi Theta Kappa will receive a $15,000 scholarship.
+For more information, contact the Wells College Admission Office at 1-800-952-9355 or send an email to firstname.lastname@example.org.

 To be considered for financial aid, submit the FAFSA form and all of your Financial Aid Transcripts when you apply for admission.
-For additional information on financial aid for transfer students, click here.
+For additional information on financial aid for transfer students, please contact our Admissions Office at 315-364-3264.

 Students who hold the A.A. or A.S. degree in liberal arts from colleges with whom Wells has an articulation agreement will receive automatic junior standing.
 These colleges include Adirondack Community College, Broome Community College, Cayuga Community College, Corning Community College, Cottey College, Finger Lakes Community College, Genesee Community College, Jamestown Community College, Jefferson Community College, Monroe Community College, Onondaga Community College, and Tompkins Cortland Community College.